 **Want to learn more about body image idolatry?
 Here’s a little video I did to help explain it.

 Want to find real freedom from your body image issues?
-Join us on this journey to end comparison and body image struggles in our lives.
+Check out my brand new book here and then join us on this journey to end comparison and body image struggles in our lives.